 Chris is a Licensed Professional Counselor, in the state of Texas.
 Chris graduated from The University of Texas at Tyler with a Master of Science in Clinical Psychology with a concentration in Neuropsychology.
 Chris specializes in treating anxiety, depression, addiction, PTSD and has a special interest in working with the LGBTQ community.
-Chris has been trained in EMDR which is an excellent form of treatment for anxiety related disorders and the Gottman Method which he utilizes in treating couples.
+Chris has been trained in EMDR which is an excellent form of treatment for anxiety related disorders and the Gottman Method which he uses to provide Relationship Counseling.

 Chris trained in a variety of mental health settings including Terrell State Hospital, the Andrews Center, and Martin Neurobehavioral Center.
 He has worked as a substance abuse counselor for Integrated Psychotherapeutic Services and a Clinical Assessment Specialist, with Dallas County’s Comprehensive Assessment and Treatment Services, providing forensic mental health evaluations for the Community Supervision and Corrections Department.
 He currently serves on the board of directors for Little Grass Ranch, a domestic violence outreach program, serving residents of the Texas hill country.